tangentsoft/pidp8i/scripts/README.md

 | `uni`  | the [OS/8 Combined Kit][unidoc] (OCK), the last formal DEC release of OS/8

-Some of these scripts’ outputs are based purely on the input source file contents, but some outpus vary based on [`configure --enable-os8-*` parameters][os8cfg].
+Some of these scripts’ outputs are based purely on the input source file contents, but some outputs vary based on [`configure --enable-os8-*` parameters][os8cfg].

 While all of these scripts are stored in the `os8` subdirectory, they